gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 33. Bloom filter

 Bloom filter is a probabilistic algorithm.
-Determines if given element is present in a set or not (<b>member of set</b>).
+Determines if given element is present in a set or not (**member of set**).
 In some cases it can give false positive, but will never give a false negative.
 More hash functions you use lesser the collisions, wider the bit array lesser the collisions.